 Dear W students, faculty, staff, alumni, and friends,

-As a public university, The W is responsible for educating all Mississippians, and to be successful in this mission we must be welcoming to all, while at the same time, respectful of diversity of opinions.
+I want to reaffirm that as a public university, The W is responsible for educating all students, with nearly 90% of the fall enrollment being Mississippi residents.
+To be successful in this mission, we must be welcoming to all.

 Our university is a place where critical thinking is nurtured, differences of opinion and belief are explored and celebrated, and the very best of who we are as a people is passed from one generation of students to the next.

-We are—and we will remain—unwaveringly committed to embracing the diversity of thought, cultural background, experience, and identity to foster an inclusive and intellectually enriched university community.
+We are—and we remain—unwaveringly committed to embracing differences of opinion, thought, cultural background, experience, and identity to foster an inclusive and intellectually enriched university community.

-The W is strengthened by both our remarkable diversity and the accompanying civility that are reflected in the university’s wonderful spirit of inclusion and acceptance and respect.
+The W is strengthened by our remarkable diversity and the accompanying civility that are reflected in the university’s wonderful spirit of inclusion and acceptance and mutual respect.

-While I am proud of the good work and the commitment of our university community, I am well aware that there is much work ahead of us.
-I ask each of you to recommit yourself to The W’s efforts and join with us as we fully embrace that “we study for light to bless with light.”
+I ask each of you to join with us as we fully embrace that “We study for light to bless with light.”